Diane's Pet Rescue

 https://www.animalhumanesociety.org/services/alternatives-surrendering-your-pet

-If you haven’t found any solutions after carefully considering the information above, then you are welcome to fill out the form below.
+If you haven’t found any solutions after carefully considering all of the information above, then you are welcome to fill out the form below.
 Rescue is an all-volunteer based organization.
 We may not be able to take your dog but we review all surrender forms.

 Accepting Owner Surrender Dog into our Adoption Program:

 2. The Owner Surrender dog must be adoptable, i.e. of an adoptable age, health, and temperament.
-We cannot take a dog into the Adoption Center who has bitten.
+We cannot take a dog into our care who has bitten.
 If your dog is not good with children, men, strangers etc. we may be able to courtesy post him/her for you.
 You should consult your veterinarian to rule out any medical problems causing any behavior change.
 But, just as importantly, you need to get in touch with a professional behaviorist to try and work through the problem with your dog before surrendering him/her.

 4. It is very important to be honest when filling out this form and when talking to the intake person.
 The more honest you are about your dog the easier it will be to find a new home for him/her.